d3ns0n/caniuse-search-firefox/README.md

 # caniuse-search-firefox

-Adds a search engine that searches https://caniuse.com
+Adds a search engine that searches <https://caniuse.com>

+## Known issues

+- spaces will be transformed into plus operator (`+`) this leads to unwated search behavior because caniuse.com can not handle plus operators in URL